kenryuS/kenryuS/README.md

 #### Hi, I am kenryuS

 - I’m using Ubuntu Linux for my work station
-- I can code on JavaScript, Python, and C#
+- I can code on Python, Javascript, C#, C++, and Java
 - Take a look at my projects I'm working on from [here](https://github.com/kenryuS?tab=projects)!
 - What I am currently learning:
     - TensorFlow + Python for summer prep